Job, Career or Calling

 What’s This Going to Cost Me?

-Photo by Igor Ovsyannykov from Pexels Being self-employed has been a real eye-opener, because it has allowed me to see things from both sides of
+Being self-employed has been a real eye-opener.
+It has allowed me to see things from both sides of a sales transaction.
+Similar to everyone else,